Screen#

 Introduction#

-The Screen category includes blocks that allow your IQ (1st gen) Brain’s Screen to display text and values on the brain’s built-in screen.
+The Screen blocks control how the IQ (1st gen) Brain displays text and values on its built-in screen.

 The IQ (1st gen) Brain screen supports up to 5 rows and 21 columns of text.